younker/bookmarkr/README.md

 # TODO
 - Score:
   - [x] For each match outside a run (the first entry is a locations entry), if it is preceeded by a '/', it should get a higher score
-  - [ ] persist previous queries and the selected item.
+  - [x] Persist previous queries and the selected item.
 Make them first in line
+  - [ ] Rank title runs higher than url runs
 - [ ] ES6ify / Polish code
 - [ ] Add screenshots, video, etc to chrome store
 - Integrate: